 Service operation name: Nnssf_NSSelection_Get

 Description: This service operation enables Network Slice selection in both the Serving PLMN and HPLMN.
 It also enables the NSSF to provide to the AMF the Allowed NSSAI and the Configured NSSAI for the Serving PLMN.
 It allows also to provide the NSAG information which is applicable (clause 5.15.14 of TS 23.501 [2]).
+It allows also to provide to the AMF the Alternative S-NSSAI information (clause 5.15.X of TS 23.501 [2]).